SakurayYuzuru/The-Competition-System-Based-on-Unity-Engine/README.md

 ### Exit
 An application must have a exit button.
 We support you click on `Exit` button to close this process.

+### Cancel
+When you click on the Add button, you could cancel your option.

 ## Future Work
 Our searching algorithm could use other datastructure like `multi_map<T, T>` in cpp which support O(1) searching.